Join Scott Trees for Unique Sights & Experiences of a Lifetime in Mongolia!

 This workshop is open to photographers of all skill levels and is limited to a maximum of 7 participants to ensure Scott has ample one-on-one with each participant.

-Spend 14 days and nights immersed in the Indian culture of Rajasthan with International Photographer Scott Trees as he leads participants through a visually stunning journey!
+Spend several days and nights immersed in the Indian culture of Rajasthan with International Photographer Scott Trees as he leads participants through a visually stunning journey!
 Photography experiences will include: Marwari horses; the Annual Pushkar Camel Fair & Carnival featuring 50K+ camels as well as other entertainers; the culture and trades of locals; historic architecture including forts, palatial mansions, and courtyards; and the beautiful natural landscape.

 Throughout each location participants can take advantage of his vast photographic experience as he makes suggestions relating to lens choices, lighting, and a variety of other photographic considerations in an effort to help participants return with stunning personal images from their experience.